Baka people (Cameroon and Gabon): Nonprofit efforts

 The Catholic missionary group Frères des Ecoles Chrétiennes (FEC) set up an initiative to support Baka youth entering the formal education system through the creation of the Mapala School in 1992.
 The FEC encouraged Baka teachers to teach in both French and Baka languages.
 Parents were also able to pay lower tuition 500 FC (or about one US dollar), and their children were able to learn skills relevant to the Baka lifestyle during class time.
 This initiative helped lessen the cultural gap between the Baka and the Bantu.

 In 1998, the Jengi Project, a conservation project, was initiated in order to protect three important regions of the forest: Lobeke, Boumba (also Bek) and Nki.
 Project leaders set up measures in order to attain their goal of conserving the richness, in species and in foliage, of the tropical forest.
 One of these measures, for example, was an increase of hunting regulations within the forest.
 These leaders attempted to get the Baka on board with the project as these new regulations would not only help them preserve their natural habitat but would also affect their living tendencies.
 The concerned Baka group, however, was not very responsive and did not seem to want to partake in the project.
 The farmers, on the other hand, seemed to be very intent on doing their part to support the effort.
 Anthropologist Hittori, suspects that the Baka may have been indifferent to the project as they believed that this was simply another way for the farmers to increase their dominance over them.

+Threats from conservation projects

+Protected Areas have been created on the Baka's ancestral lands in the Congo Basin.
+According to Survival International, park rangers, funded and equipped by big conservation organizations (like the World Wildlife Fund (WWF) and African Parks) have harassed, raped, beaten, tortured and killed the Baka.
+After reports of abuses, the United Nations Development Programme carried out a report into the proposed 1,345 sq km Messok Dja national park in the Republic of the Congo.
+It found that the Baka were in a state of "deep distress" and that there was "credible evidence of violence against the Baka people.
+In May 2025, African Parks admitted that its rangers carried out human rights abuses against the Baka.